Mariners acquire right-handed pitcher Shae Simmons and outfielder Mallex Smith from the Braves in a trade

 The Mariners general manager completed his 10th trade of this offseason on Wednesday afternoon, acquiring right-handed pitcher Shae Simmons and outfielder Mallex Smith from the Atlanta Braves in exchange of a pair minor league left-handed pitchers — Luiz Gohara and Thomas Burrows.

-Reports of an 11th trade involving the recently-acquired Smith surfaced about 30 minutes after the current trade was announced.
+Reports of an 11th trade in the process of being finalized involving the recently-acquired Smith surfaced about 30 minutes after the most recent trade was announced.

 Both Simmons and Smith were added to the 40-man roster, which had one open spot coming into the day.
 To open a second spot, right-handed pitcher Cody Martin was designated for assignment.